HyeonjunSim/pi-top-battery-status/battery_problems.md

 **Step 6: Check the charging current**

-You have established communcation with the battery pack.
+You have established communication with the battery pack.

 Type
 ```